 Kabobs aren’t just for street meat.
 Weighing your chicken (or salmon or beef) and putting it on wooden skewers can help you control how much you’re eating in one sitting.
 (Four ounces of chicken has approximately 36 grams of protein, and six ounces of salmon has 34 grams of protein.)
 Cook up a batch and save some skewers for the rest of the week.
 If you’re using wooden ones, remember to soak them in water so they won’t catch fire in your grill or oven.
 Photo and recipe: Emily Miller / Life by Daily Burn

 Think salad from home is a no-go because it always gets soggy?
 Think again.
 Using a glass jar will save your veggies from getting mucky before lunchtime.
-Put your dressing at the bottom of the jar, layering sturdier produce like cucumbers and peppers, and then saving any leafy greens or grains (we’re loving quinoa) up top.
+Put your dressing at the bottom of the jar, layer sturdier produce like cucumbers and peppers.
+Then save any leafy greens or grains (we’re loving quinoa) up top.
 Put a paper towel square at the top to absorb moisture if you’re storing the salad for multiple days.
 Or, opt for a salad jar like this one — complete with a separate dressing compartment — for a mess-free solution.

 Want more meal prep tips and tricks?
 Check out Laura Prepon’s Stash Plan for ideas to build your own stash of healthy favorites at home.
 According to Prepon, it’s all about building “kitchen confidence.”